-If you are anything like us, you love your dog and have built an incredible bond with your favorite companion over the years.
+If you are anything like us, you love your dog and have built an incredible bond with your favorite companion.
 We are here to help: we are a team of veterinarians and dog trainers who provide expert advice to keep your dog healthy & happy.

 veterinarian and dog trainer at work